 1948: Thomas C. Wasson, the Consul General for the United States in Jerusalem, died today after having been shot in an alley “by a .30 caliber rifle.”

-1948: It was reported today that Thomas C. Wasson "on his death bed stated that Arabs had shot him," but two weeks later retracted this statement.’
+1948: Today “New York Times reported that Thomas Wasson "on his death bed stated that Arabs had shot him," but two weeks later retracted this statement.’

 1948: The only advance of the Arab Legion beyond the Old City walls into "Jewish Jerusalem" was halted in front of Notre Dame.
 The commander of the Arab Legion, Sir John Bagot Glubb (Glubb Pasha), considered that battle to be the worst defeat suffered by the legion throughout the war.

 1948: Israeli forces take control of Ramat Rahel